St Faith Dental Practice

 You are unlikely to have any side effects, such as feeling sick or headache.
 At the end of the procedure, the dentist will give you some extra oxygen to make you feel more alert.
 This will speed up your recovery from the effects of the sedation.

-You will spend time in the recovery area after the treatment is over.
-You will be checked by the dentist or an appropriate member of the dental team before you go home.
 It is not always necessary to have someone with you following this type of simple inhalation sedation.
 You may be advised not to drive a car, ride a bicycle or operate machinery for up to 2 hours following your treatment.

 You will be given information relating to any local analgesia and the dental treatment you have received.
 The dental team will also advise you about any medicines you may need while recovering from the treatment.
 You will be given a telephone number of who to contact if you have any problems as a result of the treatment.

-Inhalation sedation: Parents or those with parental responsibility for children and young people aged under 16 years
+Parents or those with parental responsibility for children and young people aged under 16 years

 What is inhalation sedation?

 The child in your care may require dental treatment under inhalation sedation.
 This will help the child feel less anxious, slightly drowsy and more relaxed for the dental treatment.
-Inhalation sedation does not make the child unconscious.
-The child remains awake but may feel warm and detached.
-The child’s memory of the treatment afterwards may be slightly reduced.

 Inhalation sedation means that the child will breathe a mixture of nitrous oxide and oxygen and occasionally a further sedative from a nosepiece placed on the nose.
 This will have a relaxing effect.